Infamousmick/infaScript/README.md

 > To make commands work u have to choose first Shizuku mode or SU mode

 > [!NOTE]
-> Shizuku doesn't work for A14+ so have to run in SU mode or the PC version
+> Shizuku doesn't work for A14+ so have to run in SU mode or the PC version.
-> Battery health and cycle reader worsk only in SU mode
+Battery health and cycle reader worsk only in SU mode

 ### Contacts
 To contact me on [Telegram](https://t.me/Eren_desu1)